-• Expand water service to under-served areas of the county.

-• Lower county ISO ratings in order to reduce insurance costs for all customer sectors.

-• Provide sufficient parks, trails, and recreational opportunities and facilities for residents and visitors of all ages and sports leagues from other counties.

-• Expand agricultural education for residents of all ages to promote local, healthy food.
+- Expand water service to underserved areas of the county. - Lower county ISO ratings in order to reduce insurance costs for all customer sectors. - Provide sufficient parks, trails, and recreational opportunities and facilities for residents and visitors of all ages and sports leagues from other counties. - Expand agricultural education for residents of all ages to promote local, healthy food. - Create a "picture-perfect" urban garden for community use. - Ensure a market is downtown to provide healthy food for city residents - Create a community-wide wellness program.

-• Create a community-wide wellness program, including improved food access through a downtown market and community gardens.